 Letter 612: If I knew how to revolve around the doors of the powerful, I would myself be one of the powerful.

-If I knew how to revolve around the doors of the powerful, I would myself be one of the powerful.
-As it is, I am weak — but not in the least ashamed.
-Singing is enough for me, as it is for the nightingale.
+If I knew how to dance attendance at the doors of the powerful, I too would be among the powerful; but as it is I am weak, yet I am in no way ashamed, but singing is enough for me, as it is for the nightingale.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.